vandalton/BertaAndButterflies/DIARY.md

 I also made a prototype version of RTC for Atari 2600, with crystal soldered directly to the IC's legs:

 ![RTC proto](./static/rtc_proto.jpeg)

+# 2024-05-30 - Day #091

+Today we have a holiday, so I take a day off.
+I can't wait for the printouts!